Municipal Asphalt Plant: Later modifications

 The Murphy Center's roof had deteriorated by the late 1990s due to water damage.
 The State Division for Youth gave a $190,000 grant to fund repairs to the roof, although Asphalt Green officials estimated that a full roof replacement would cost $1.2 million.
 Asphalt Green's operators built a temporary outdoor swimming pool in 2006, while the main swimming pool underwent repairs; the outdoor swimming pool necessitated the closure of two popular basketball courts.
 Although the main pool reopened in 2007, the outdoor pool remained in place for over a year.
-The complex also continued to host other sports such as American football, soccer, softball, and baseball, as well as programs such as martial arts, Pilates, and yoga.
+The complex also continued to host other sports such as football, soccer, softball, and baseball, as well as programs such as martial arts, Pilates, and yoga.
 The complex gave free swimming lessons to 5,000 students a year by the early 2010s; among its students was 2012 Olympic medalist Lia Neal.

-Meanwhile, city officials proposed reopening the neighboring DSNY waste transfer station in 2006, though local residents opposed this plan for several years.
-City officials announced in late 2014 that Asphalt Green would have to be closed temporarily while an access ramp to the waste transfer station, bisecting the complex at 91st Street, was built.
+Meanwhile, the neighboring DSNY waste transfer station had closed in 1999 and city officials proposed reopening it in 2006, though local residents opposed this plan for several years.
+The reopening proceeded and City officials announced in late 2014 that Asphalt Green would have to be closed temporarily while an access ramp to the waste transfer station, bisecting the complex at 91st Street, was built.
 The city government agreed to build another ramp after Asphalt Green officials and residents expressed concerns that the ramp would endanger children crossing the street.
 Asphalt Green replaced the Murphy Center's fourth-floor basketball courts in 2015 with a soccer field.
 At the end of that year, Asphalt Green officials announced plans to renovate the other three floors of the Murphy Center for $2.2 million.
 The filters in the main swimming pool were replaced in 2017 for $700,000.
 The outdoor field was renamed Litwin Field in 2019 after Glenwood Management chief executive Leonard Litwin, a longtime donor to Asphalt Green.